ObjectiveSubject/oakland-pattern-portfolio/docs/developers.md

 ## Pixels vs. ems vs. rems

-We use pixels to establish the base font-size for small, large and x-large breakpoints.
+We use pixels to establish the base font-size for small, medium and x-large breakpoints.
 We then use rems for everything else so that things scale up or down proportionately.

 We use the grunt task [pixrem](https://github.com/robwierzbowski/grunt-pixrem) to generate pixel fallbacks for rem units to support IE8.